dangiashish/GeoTagImage/README.md

                     // after the geotagged photo is created, get the new image path by using getImagePath() method imageStoragePath = geoTagImage.getImagePath();

+                    /* The time it takes for a Canvas to draw items on a blank Bitmap can vary depending on several factors,
+                    * such as the complexity of the items being drawn, the size of the Bitmap, and the processing power of the device.*/ new Handler().postDelayed(this::previewCapturedImage, 3000);

                 } catch (GTIException e) {